 There are other possible mechanism for this reporting; these are the two most commonly used within universities.

-Neither of these forms was designed for reporting fellowship income; neither does it very well, but they do get the job done if you know what you’re looking for.
+Neither of these forms was designed for reporting awarded income; neither does it very well, but they do get the job done if you know what you’re looking for.

-A 1098-T, which is issued to some students depending on your university’s policies, is sort of a clearinghouse form for the sum of your fellowships/scholarships/grants received (in Box 5) and also the sum of the qualified tuition and related expenses that were billed (Box 2) or paid (Box 1) to your student account.
+Form 1098-T, which is issued to some students depending on your university’s policies, is sort of a clearinghouse form for the sum of your fellowships/scholarships/grants received (in Box 5) and also the sum of the qualified tuition and related expenses that were paid (Box 1) to your student account.
 Your fellowship income might be lumped in with your scholarships in Box 5, which makes them a little hard to parse, or Box 5 might only include your scholarships (see next section if so).

-The good thing about the 1098-T if it includes your fellowship income is that it does put front and center two of the important numbers you’ll need to work with when you prepare your tax return, the sum of your non-compensatory (fellowship, scholarship, and grant) income (Box 5) and your Qualified Education Expenses (Box 1/2).
-You don’t really need to know what your fellowship income was independent of your additional scholarship/grant income See Weird Tax Situations for Fully Funded Grad Students for more details about working with the 1098-T.
+The good thing about Form 1098-T if it includes your fellowship income is that it does put front and center two of the important numbers you’ll need to work with when you prepare your tax return, the sum of your awarded (fellowship, scholarship, and grant) income (Box 5) and a subset of your Qualified Education Expenses (Box 1).
+You don’t really need to know what your fellowship income was independent of your additional scholarship/grant income See Weird Tax Situations for Fully Funded Grad Students for more details about working with Form 1098-T.

 First, any non-academic who hears/sees that you have income reported on a 1099-MISC is going to think you’re self-employed.
 Self-employment/contractor income is the most common usage for the 1099-MISC, but that income is reported in Box 7.
-Fellowship income will show up in Box 3, “Other income.”
-If you are a grad student, you are not self-employed; do not pay self-employment tax!
-(The situation is murkier for postdocs!)
+Fellowship income usually shows up in Box 3, “Other income,” although occasionally it does show up in Box 7.
+If you are a grad student or postdoc, you are not self-employed; do not pay self-employment tax!

-Second, the instructions for the 1099-MISC tell you to (“generally”) report your Box 3 “Other income” in the “Other income” line on your 1040 (line 21).
+Second, the instructions for the 1099-MISC tell you to (“generally”) report your Box 3 “Other income” in the “Other income” line on your Form 1040 Schedule 1 Line 21.
 You can do it that way and your tax calculation will turn out correctly in a lot of situations, but it’s more correct to report the income explicitly as fellowship/scholarship income.
-It’s less confusing for the IRS and will possibly enable you to take more educational tax breaks.
+1099-MISC Box 7 income that is definitely fellowship income should be reported as fellowship instead of as self-employment.
+In both of these cases, it’s less confusing for the IRS and will possibly enable you to take more educational tax breaks.

 - How to Prepare Your Grad Student Tax Return

-- Where to Report Your Grad Student Income on Your Tax Return (applies for non-student fellows as well)
+- Where to Report Your PhD Trainee Income on Your Tax Return

 Receiving No Tax Forms